EFForg/OpenWireless/README.md

 the Open Wireless firmware uses 172.30.42.1 by default, so make sure to modify the instructions to contact that address instead of 192.168.1.1.

-To enter failsafe mode, reboot the router and press one of the front buttons repeatedly.
+To enter failsafe mode, reboot the router and press the leftmost of the front buttons repeatedly.
 The power LED will be solid, then slow blinking, then fast blinking.
 Once it's fast blinking, the router is in failsafe mode.
 Plug in an ethernet cable and run, on your host machine: